Evidence Level

 Cell culture and rodent models.

 Apigenin inhibits CD38 in vitro and increases NAD+ in tissues of treated animals.
 Translates to improved metabolic markers.
-Human clinical trials testing CD38 inhibition / NAD+ preservation with apigenin specifically are LIMITED — popularized largely from preclinical mechanism plus longevity protocols.
+Human clinical trials testing CD38 inhibition / NAD+ preservation with apigenin specifically are limited — popularized largely from preclinical mechanism plus longevity protocols.

 Side effects and drug interactions